Chitty's Common

 This urban common has wet and dry woodland, grassland, ponds and ditches.
 There are large amounts of dead wood which provide a habitat for invertebrates such as stag beetles.
 The grassland has many butterflies such as commas, red admirals and peacocks.

 There is access from Keens Lane and Rydes Hill Road.

+Other nearby commons include; Whitmoor Common, Littlefield Common and Broadstreet Common.